Trauma Informed Individual Counselling

 When this happens, we live in a hyper (anxious) or hypo (depressed) state, unable to be fully present in our lives and bodies, just doing what we can to survive each day.

-A Trauma Informed Approach
+Trauma Informed Therapy

 To effectively address the results of trauma or emotional distress, we need to confront the internal maps or core beliefs, which reside in those subconscious regions of our emotional brain, and in our body, where survival responses were first experienced, and still reside.

 Parts Work is most notably associated with Internal Family Systems and Gestalt Therapies, and the theory of structural dissociation.
 It holds, at its core, the theory that we are not unitary beings, but rather, a collection of sub-personalities, which emerge as responses to challenging life events.
-By engaging with our parts, we can forge creative solutions and work towards greater integration and a sense of personal agency.

 "The critical human capacity to overcome trauma is to be able to Imagine alternative realities".